woodser/monero-ts/README.md

 ### How to Build WebAssembly Source

-This project uses WebAssembly to package and execute Monero Core's source code for use in a browser or other WebAssembly-supported environment.
+This project uses WebAssembly to package and execute Monero Core's source code for use in a browser or other WebAssembly-supported environments.

 For convenience, pre-built WebAssembly files are committed to ./dist, but these files can be built independently from source code with the following steps: